General Framing Guidelines

 • In the Transform/Replicate Object dialog that displays, check the box beside Move, select the Relative To Itself radio button, then specify the desired distance to raise or lower the roof planes along the Z Delta.

-Transform / Replicate Object dialog
+Use Transform / Replicate Object to raise or lower roof planes.

 A positive number here will raise the roof planes while a negative number will lower the roof planes.